At Cloudfy we’ve been exploring the potential of artificial intelligence (AI) for business to business (B2B) ecommerce for a while.

 Transforming B2B ecommerce using AI

 Large volumes of data can bring people to a halt, but AI can only improve with more information.
-It can analyse, test ideas, interpret results and learn from experience, based on outcomes.
+It can analyze, test ideas, interpret results and learn from experience, based on outcomes.

 Most importantly for B2B ecommerce, the data captured during your online interactions with buyers can be used to identify patterns of inquiries and offer options based on other similar requests to improve customer experience.